-1. REST has attempt the member and has been returned (ie. they are a 'lost member') and have an account balance that is

-- 2. REST has been advised that the member: - has left their employer, - has an account balance that is insufficient to pay REST's fees (note that this amount can vary depending on total investment returns relative to fees), and - has not advised REST where they would like to roll over their benefits.
+- 1. REST has attempted to contact the member and correspondence has been returned unclaimed (ie. they are a 'lost member') and have an account balance that is insufficient to pay REST's fees, or - 2.
+REST has been advised that the member: - · has left their employer, - has an account balance that is insufficient to pay REST's fees (note that this amount can vary depending on total investment returns relative to fees), and - has not advised REST where they would like to roll over their benefits.